Foreign Language Proficiency Requirement

 Proficiency in a language not taught at Northwestern

 Some students have extensive experience with a foreign language not taught at Northwestern, but do not fit category 3 above because they attended an English-language high school.
 Such students should complete the Petition for Testing in a Language not Taught at Northwestern.
-Again, the petition should be submitted during the student's first quarter at Northwestern.
+Again, the petition should be submitted prior to or during the student's first quarter at Northwestern.

 Incoming Transfer Students